xuxiangou/ScaleNet/README.md

 ## Installation

-This project required Pytorch, Pymatgen, Ase, DGL Detailed version can see requirements.txt
+This project required Pytorch, Pymatgen, Ase, DGL.
+Detailed version can see requirements.txt

 ## Train